 In efforts to save budget dollars, the Quebec government abolished the BAP-15 rule in Jan 2013 and put a price freeze mandate on drugs in April of that same year.
 In 2015, restrictions were added on conditions for the use of “no substitutions” and Quebec joined the pCPA in order that they too benefit from the PLA negotiations with manufacturers (looking for 18-25% reductions in branded drug costs).
 Quebec has aligned with the pCPA’s policy on biosimiliars and will preferentially restrict reimbursement for branded biologics.

 New frameworks have recently been established around evaluations in Quebec for Pre-Notice of Compliance evaluations.
 Drugs now need to be indicated for serious health conditions, must significantly improve health when compared to standard treatments and will only be generated on average in 180 days for oncology drugs and 90 days for all other drugs.
 Final amendments to the pre-NOC framework is expected in Q2 2017 and manufacturer submission fees in Q3 2017.

 The virtual nature of the boards and working groups can help to increase the engagement rates of advisors who are often extremely busy and being utilized by multiple manufacturers for similar purposes.
-Also the assignments, which are compelling, relevant and timely, can give the advisors or steering committee members time to pause, reflect, process and review their colleague’s comments on their own time, allowing for more thoughtful and granular insights shared through the online forums.
-All of the assignments are created, programmed, project managed and reported out by Impetus and their technical team (market access subject matter experts) so the manufacturer’s workload is minimal and so are the costs when compared to more traditional in person consultancy meetings.
+Also, the assignments, which are compelling, relevant, and timely, can give the advisors or steering committee members time to pause, reflect, process, and review their colleague’s comments on their own time, allowing for more thoughtful and granular insights shared through the online forums.
+All of the assignments are created, programmed, project managed, and reported out by Impetus and their technical team (market access subject matter experts); hence, the manufacturer’s workload is minimal and so are the costs when compared to more traditional in-person consultancy meetings.